cumc/pecotmr/README.md

    ```

 + After editing C++ code in the `src` directory, please use
+[uncrustify][https://github.com/uncrustify/uncrustify] (version >=0.74.0, available from conda-forge)
-[uncrustify][uncrustify] to format the code using configuration file
+to format the code using configuration file
 `inst/misc/uncrustify_default.cfg`.
 For example:

    ```bash